 The Lighting Command Language

 QLab 4 uses a textual light command language which you can use to control your lighting instruments.
 At its core, every light cue contains a plain block of text which is interpreted as this command language.
-The basic formats of a command are as follows:
+The basic formats of lighting commands are as follows:

 instrument = value instrument.parameter = value group = value group.parameter = value